oorabona/famous-views-popup/demo/README.md

 meteor add oorabona:famous-views-popup
 ```

 You can experiment with the top nav items.
-If you find an issue, feel free to
+Feel free to
 fill an issue on [Github](https://github.com/oorabona/famous-views-popup/issues) !

 # How does it work ?